yousraahmed/Company-Layoffs-Data-Cleaning-/README.md

 This project works on:
   • Removing duplicate rows
   • Standardizing the data in each column
-  • Populating NULL values if possible
+  • Populating NULL values when possible
   • Removing rows that have meaningful data missing such as the number and pecentage of layoffs